mleers/Completed-Projects/README.md

 # Completed-Projects
-Collection of completed python projects
+Collection of completed python projects such as Discord bots, games, and data projects.